 The university has policies that support equal opportunity and community standards that enhance your experience at Yale, as well as definitions of discrimination and harassment to help define unacceptable conduct.
-If you have any questions about Yale policies, staff in the Office for Equal Opportunity Programs are available to help you.
+If you have any questions about Yale policies, staff in the Office of Institutional Equity and Access are available to help you.

 Policies & Definitions